hide-kawabata/traf/README.md

 A New version of Traf is comming soon!
 - GTK3 based, utilizing lablgtk3 and cairo2
-- Supports for Fitch style-like proof tree drawing
+- Supports Fitch style-like proof tree drawing

 ## Requirement